Custom-sized pallets

 Increased costs

-Standard-size pallets are an “off the shelf” product, with manufacturers able to mass produce them cost-effectively.
+Standard-size pallets are an “off-the-shelf” product, with manufacturers able to mass-produce them cost-effectively.
 Bespoke pallets, however, are usually made in lower volumes without the same efficiencies or economies of scale.

 Longer lead times